mslotema/vscode-uppercase-highlighter/README.md

 ## Using the feature

-To enable the extension, press CTRL-SHIFT-P (CMS-SHIFT-P) and search for "uppercase highlighter".
+To enable the extension, press CTRL-SHIFT-P (CMD-SHIFT-P) and search for "uppercase highlighter".
 Toggle the extension on or off.

 The highlighted characters will be *bold* and _underlined_